simon-javier/backup-manuscript-thesis/main.typ

 The statistical dataset is structured in an CSV file format, containing rows for each nail feature-disease association.
 Key columns include: `Nail Feature`, `Associated Disease/Condition`, `P(Nail|Disease)` (conditional probability of the nail feature given the disease), `P(Disease)` (prior probability of the disease), `P(Disease) Population` (population-specific prevalence), `P(Disease) Sex_Female` and `P(Disease) Sex_Male` (sex-specific probabilities), `Age (Mean)`, `Age_Low`, `Age_High` (age demographics), and `Source` Citation for `P(Nail|Disease)` and `P(Disease)` (hyperlinks to original sources for transparency and reproducibility).

 This dataset covers 31 associations across 10 nail features (aligning with the image dataset classes), linking them to conditions such as COVID-19, chemotherapy side effects, gastrointestinal diseases, renal failure, anemia, heart disease, and others.
 Probabilities were derived from epidemiological studies, clinical reports, and global cancer registries (e.g., GLOBOCAN), adapted to Philippine contexts when data permitted.
-No primary data collection was conducted; all values represent literature-based estimates to support posterior probability calculations in Bayesian frameworks.
+No primary data collection was conducted; all values represent literature-based estimates to support posterior probability calculations in Bayesian frameworks. @stat-sample-dataset shows a sample of distribution per class across dataset splits.

 #figure(
   table(